peakchen90/babel-plugin-react-directives/README.md

 ```

 - `prefix`: JSX props prefix for directive, default: `"x"`, usage example: `x-if`
-- `pragmaType`: Help internal to correctly identify some syntax, such as hooks, the default value is: "React"
+- `pragmaType`: Help internal to correctly identify some syntax, such as hooks, default: `"React"`

 ## Directives